cariad-tech/dev_essential/doc/extern/ddl/ddl_specification.md

 It is therefore recommended to use static arrays whenever possible.

-To minimize the performance impact of dynamic arrays the user should adhere to the following guidelines:<br>
+To minimize the performance impact of dynamic arrays the user should adhere to the following guidelines:
 - Always place dynamic data the end of a structure or structure hirarchy so all static data precede the dynamic data.
 - Use the struct element directly preceding the dynamic array for array size.
 - Use dynamic arrays of primitive data types instead of complex data types.
 - Prefer flat data over deeply structured data.
 - Do not use nested dynamic arrays!
-- Use alignment=1 for all elements.
+- Use `alignment="1"` for all elements.
 - Use default values bitpos.
 - Use a bytepos that matches the position in memory when alignment=1.